rinmalavi/rinmalavi.github.io/_posts/2014-07-04-sbt-plugin-testing-basics.md

         addSbtPlugin("your.groupId" % "your-app-name" %
             System.getProperty("plugin.version"))

     This explains that variable you have placed into the `scriptedLaunchOpts`.
-You wouldn't want to fix every test every time you bump a version, or worse...
+You wouldn't want to fix every test every time you bump a version.

 2. `build.sbt` is where you might want to define some keys which define a setting you are testing.
 For now, we'll just define a `task`